bensheldon/good_job/README.md

 ## Set up

-1. Add `good_job` to your application's Gemfile:

-    ```ruby
-    gem 'good_job'
+1. Install the gem

+    ```sh
+    bundle add good_job
     ```

-1. Install the gem:

-    ```bash
-    bundle install
-    ```

-1. Run the GoodJob install generator.
+2. Run the GoodJob install generator.
 This will generate a database migration to create a table for GoodJob's job records:

     ```bash
     bin/rails g good_job:install